'First they ignore you. Then they laugh at you. Then they attack you. Then you win.'

 I honor the Light and the Darkness within you.

-Awakened Priestess hosts a variety of women's empowerment & community events, retreats and trainings based off of Divine Feminine Teachings from its founder, Clarity Barton.
-She provides her international community with heart-felt, transformative and healing experiences.
+Awakened Priestess hosts a variety of women's empowerment & community events, retreats and trainings on Divine Feminine Teachings from its founder, Clarity Barton.
+Clarity provides her community with heart-felt, transformative and healing experiences.

 Text: +1 647-834 0869 or